haxys/MTGA-Decks/Notes/deckbuilding.md

 Brawl and Commander are singleton formats, meaning each deck can have only one copy of each card (excluding basic lands).
 Brawl is similar to Standard but incorporates a Commander element, while Commander is a non-rotating format with a larger card pool.
 Both formats emphasize unique and creative deckbuilding, often centered around a legendary creature that serves as the deck’s commander.
 These formats are perfect for players who enjoy thematic and flavorful gameplay, offering a rich canvas for storytelling and strategic depth.

 - **Popular Commanders:**
-  - **Atraxa, Praetors' Voice:** Known for her versatility, Atraxa can lead decks focused on proliferate, planeswalkers, or even +1/+1 counters.
+  - **Atraxa, Praetors' Voice:** Known for her versatility, Atraxa can lead decks focused on proliferate, planeswalkers, or +1/+1 counters.
   - **Edgar Markov:** A favorite for Vampire tribal decks, Edgar Markov enables a highly aggressive strategy by creating vampire tokens.
   - **Muldrotha, the Gravetide:** Ideal for graveyard strategies, Muldrotha allows you to play cards from your graveyard, making her a powerful tool for value-driven decks.